Christy Young: Voice

 James Ryan: Violin

-James Ryan is a Master’s student in violin performance at the University of Memphis.
-He received his Bachelor of Music, along with minors in Worship and Biblical Studies, from Cedarville University in Ohio.
-He is an active musician outside of school, having played with the Gateway Festival Orchestra of St. Louis and the North Mississippi Symphony Orchestra, as well as with numerous other groups and chamber ensembles.
-Beyond violin performance, James’ musical interests include music history and worship studies.
+James Ryan received his Master’s Degree in violin performance at the University of Memphis in 2021.
+Prior to this, he earned his Bachelor of Music, along with minors in Worship and Biblical Studies, from Cedarville University in Ohio.
+He is an active musician, having played with the Memphis Symphony Orchestra and the North Mississippi Symphony Orchestra, as well as numerous other groups and chamber ensembles.
+Beyond violin performance, James’s musical interests include music history and worship studies.
 In 2018, he presented on the Protestant Reformation and the theology of J.S.
-Bach at NCUR (The National Council for Undergraduate Research).
-James currently works as a graduate assistant at the University of Memphis and a music ministry intern at Second Presbyterian Church.
+Bach at NCUR (The National Conference for Undergraduate Research).
+James is a member of the 2021-22 class of Memphis Fellows and currently works full-time as Second Presbyterian's Music Ministry Resident.